Halloween is fun for children and adults. I was noted for my annual Halloween parties & creative costumes & really enjoy this time of year.

 It can be an animatronic figure like the one I recommend below, or you can get a friend to pose in costume on the porch.
 They need to remain motionless until someone approaches, then startle them with sound and movement.

-More Ideas for the Haunted Porch - for Halloween
+More Ideas for the Haunted Porch

 - 101 Ideas to Create a Scary Haunted House